manupanand/ecomm-2025-02-micsvc/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Update the backend to use Redis Streams for event storage.
 - [ ] Write tests for Redis Streams functionality.

+# This issue is for my personal learning path not for contribution
+ - not open for  contributors now